abstracta/jmeter-java-dsl/docs/guide/README.md

 }
 ```

-This can be used to just run existing JMX files, or when DSL has no support for some JMeter functionality or plugin and you need to use JMeter GUI to build the test plan but still want to use jmeter-java-dsl to run the test plan embedded in Java test or code.
+This can be used to just run existing JMX files, or when DSL has no support for some JMeter functionality or plugin, and you need to use JMeter GUI to build the test plan but still want to use jmeter-java-dsl to run the test plan embedded in Java test or code.

 ::: tip
 When the JMX uses some custom plugin or JMeter protocol support, you might need to add required dependencies to be able to run the test in an embedded engine.
 For example, when running a TN3270 JMX test plan using RTE plugin you will need to add following repository and dependencies: